CertIZDAT/russian-trusted-root-ca-analyzer/README.md

 Before running you should understand that many resources allow income traffic only from Russian IP's addresses.

-Note: Approximate analysis time with 8 cores, `timeout=15` and fast VPN is 30 minutes.
+Note: Approximate analysis time with 8 cores, `timeout=15` and fast VPN is 30 minutes and 50 minutes with `timeout=30`.
+Note: The higher the timeout value, the more accurate but slower the analysis.

 ### Analysis